Overcoming constipation

-Constipation can be an embarrassing topic to discuss, but a necessary conversation to have when it comes to your overall health.
-Constipation is quite common, affecting almost 20% of people every year.[1],[2] Healthy bowel movements are essential to a healthy body but how do you know what’s healthy?
+Constipation can be an embarrassing topic to discuss, but a necessary conversation to have when it comes to your overall health status.
+Constipation is quite common, affecting almost 20% of people each year.
+[1] , [2]Healthy bowel movements are essential for a healthy body, but how do you know what’s healthy?
 Here are some things to keep in mind.

-• Stool Colour – Generally, stool should be walnut brown.
-Temporary colour changes can happen if you eat certain foods such as beets or dark green vegetables.
+• Poop Colour – Generally, bowel movements should be walnut brown.
+Temporary changes in colour can occur if you eat certain foods such as beets or dark green vegetables.

-• Consistency & length– Poop that is passed in one single piece or a few smaller pieces is considered to be a sign of a healthy bowel.
-Stool should have a consistency similar to toothpaste and the length of a banana.
+• Consistency & Length - Poop that has passed in one piece or a few smaller pieces is considered to be a sign of a healthy gut.
+Stools should be a toothpaste-like consistency and the length of a banana.

 • Frequency – We should be having at least one good bowel movement per day.

-• Gas and odor – Gas is the natural by-product of digestion.
-However, lots of gas is not normal, nor should it be really stinky.
+• Gas & Odour – Gas is the natural byproduct of digestion.
+However, a lot of gas is not normal and should not be truly stinky.

-• Sink or float– Normal healthy stool should leave the body easily, settle in the water and gently submerge.
-If there is not enough daily fibre in the diet, the stool will quickly sink to the bottom of the toilet.
-If the stool floats, the likely reason may be too much undigested fat.
+• Sink or Float - Normal healthy stools should leave the body easily, settle in the water and gently submerge.
+If there is not enough daily fibre in the diet, stools will sink quickly to the bottom of the toilet.
+If stools float, the probable reason may be too much undigested fat.

-• Ease of pooping – Many people take a newspaper or their phone into the bathroom and spend time on the toilet.
-Healthy bowel movements should only take a few minutes.
-A healthy bowel movement should be painless and require minimal strain.
-You should also not need to push hard as this could lead to hemorrhoids.[3]
+• Ease of Pooping – Many people take a book or their phone into the bathroom and spend time on the toilet.
+Healthy stools should only take a few minutes.
+A healthy stool should be painless and require minimal effort.
+You should also not need to strain hard as this could lead to hemorrhoids.
+[3]

 Factors that lead to constipation:

-A diet too low in fibre and water may contribute to constipation.
-Fibre increases stool bulk, accelerates colon transit time and water keeps the colon hydrated.[4]
-Canadian women need 25 grams of fibre per day and men need 38 grams.
-Most Canadians are only getting about half that much.[5]
-Coffee does not fix constipation – While caffeine can stimulate muscles that trigger a bowel movement, it is also dehydrating.[6]
+A diet too low in fibre and water can contribute to constipation.
+Fibre increases stool bulk, speeds up colon transit time and water keeps the colon hydrated.
+[4] Canadian women require 25 grams of fibre per day and men require 38 grams.
+Most Canadians only get about half that amount.
+[5] Coffee does not solve constipation – While caffeine can stimulate muscles that trigger bowel movements, it also dehydrates.
+[6]

 Lack of Exercise

-Exercise helps to move food through digestive tract more quickly.
-Aerobic exercise, such as brisk walking, accelerates your heart and breathing rates, and helps to stimulate the natural contractions of intestinal muscles.[7]
-For many people, regular exercise may improve constipation symptoms as well as overall health.
-30 minutes of walking or physical activity five times a week is a great place to start.
+Exercise helps food move through the digestive tract more quickly.
+Aerobic exercise, such as brisk walking, speeds up your heart rate and breathing and helps stimulate the natural contractions of intestinal muscles.
+[7] For many people, regular exercise can improve constipation symptoms as well as general health status.
+30 minutes of walking or physical activity five times per week is a great place to start.

 Medication

-Some medications may cause constipation.
-Talk to your healthcare practitioner and read medication warnings to determine if your medication might cause constipation.
+Certain medications can cause constipation.
+Talk to your healthcare practitioner and read drug warnings to determine if your medications may be causing constipation.

-When your normal daily activity is altered the bowel can become constipated (travel, sickness, etc).
+When your normal daily activity is altered, the bowel can become constipated (travel, illness, etc.).
 Try to maintain a regular lifestyle.
-Consistency with your eating and sleeping patterns can help regulate bowel function.
+Consistency with your eating and sleeping habits can help to regulate bowel function.

 Not Enough Time

-Sometimes, a slight urge to eliminate will be felt, but that urge is ignored as we are “too busy” to act upon it.
-Over time, this reduces the natural urge to eliminate, and the urges become less frequent.
-Make sure you set aside time to pass stools comfortably.
+Sometimes a slight urge to eliminate will come, but that urge is ignored because we are “too busy” to act on it.
+Over time, this reduces the natural urge to eliminate, and urges become less frequent.
+Make sure to schedule time to comfortably pass stool.

-The modern toilet does not position the body properly for elimination.
-The natural and anatomically correct position for elimination in humans is more of a ‘squatting’ position.
-Use a step stool or phonebook to position yourself properly while using the toilet.
+Modern toilets do not position the body properly for elimination.
+The natural and anatomically correct position for human elimination is rather a “squatting” position.
+Use a step stool or directory to properly position yourself when using the toilet.
 [8]

 What can you do about it?

-Here are a few tips that can help you avoid constipation.[9]
+Here are some tips that can help you avoid constipation.
+[9]

 • Include plenty of high-fibre foods in your diet, including beans and legumes, vegetables, fruits, whole grain cereals and bran.